The0nePanda/XFCE4-dotfiles/README.md

 # XFCE4-dotfiles
 Just my configuration for XFCE

+For a preview look at 1.png and 2.png and 3.png in this repo

 ### Steps
 (these r more for me than for u)
 1. Download Xfce.